Courtney Love

 Courtney Love and Lana Del Rey

-Love never remarried, although she did have romances.
+Love never remarried, though she did have her share of romances.
 Among her boyfriends were musician Billy Gould, producer James Barber, model Jamie Burke, comedian Steve Coogan, singer Billy Corgan, and actor Noel Fielding.
 She was even engaged to actor Edward Norton, but the couple broke up after two years.

 Courtney Love and Edward Norton